home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: string
 move_short_address:
-  description: KNX group address for moving the cover short time up or down. *DPT 1*
+  description: KNX group address for moving the cover short time up or down.
+Used by some covers also as the means to stop the cover, if no dedicated `stop_address` exists on the actuator. *DPT 1*
   required: false
   type: string
 stop_address: